Showing top 0 results 0 results found

 - Integration with ChatGPT, Google Sheets, Stripe, and Zapier.

-- Re-engage customers using chat history.
+- Re-engages customers using chat history.

 Cons

-4. Tidio
+5. Tidio

 Features

-- Dozens of pre-made templates.
+- Dozens of pre-made templates and visual chat builder.

 - Custom greetings for new and returning customers.